Table of Contents (click to expand)

 One way to ‘make’ water would be to extract the water that is already present in the air as water-vapor.
 Using sheets of cooled metal, the air temperature can be rapidly dropped, allowing the water vapour to condense.

 The Whisson Windmill does just that.
-And it produces around 12,000 litres (2,600 gallons) of water in a day at a very low cost and almost no impact on the environment.
-On a much smaller scale, something which is used in disaster-struck areas as a portable water-maker, a generator can be used that can draw air through a cooled chamber, producing 545 litres in one day.
+It uses refrigerant-cooled blades to lower the air temperature and condense moisture from the atmosphere.
+Depending on its size and wind conditions, it can reportedly produce thousands of litres of water per day at a very low cost and with almost no impact on the environment.
+On a much smaller scale, portable atmospheric water generators used in disaster-struck areas can draw air through a cooled chamber, producing hundreds of litres per day.

 It is pretty much evident that water is not that easy to make.
 So our best bet is to conserve the water that we already have access to.